-Trying to move off the touristy roads, I marked the lesser explored stops for my road trip from Gujarat to Rajasthan.
+Trying to move off the touristy roads, I marked the heritage towns for my road trip from Ahmedabad to the nearby places within a distance of less than 200 km.
 Coastal Gujarat trip is what came to my mind on a first note, forests and hills were the second.
-In the end, I settled for the North Gujarat route considering the reasons that neither did I want to spoil the untouched coast of Gujarat nor did I want to disturb the animals in the National Parks.
-(I mean why… why the hell do we need to disturb the already troubled ones?)
+In the end, I settled for the North Gujarat road trip.
 The roads will take you through the yellow blooming mustard fields and verdant farms.
 Though the route is quite common among the Gujjus, they hardly stop over these unsung heritage towns.

 Modhera, Gujarat’s Answer to Konark, was the first of the Stops

 We started from Modhera as we had already visited Adalaj Stepwell.
 If you haven’t done so then you must start from Adalaj which is 18 km of distance from Ahmedabad.

 Nothing can beat the architecture of the Sun Temple of Konark on the East Coast of India.
 But even before the foundation stone of Konark temple was put, Modhera’s astonishing architecture had already completed its double centuries.